 If you have a big family or live with many expat housemates with many devices in your home, you may want to choose a different VPN as NordVPN supports only six simultaneous users per subscription.

-This service provider is a newcomer in the field and it has more than 1,040 servers in 60 countries.
+Surfshark has more than 3,200 servers in 100 countries.
 However, it has only one server in Malaysia, which may not be great if you are outside Malaysia wanting to access local content.

 Take note that Surfshark does support local Malaysian media such as Astro GO, Unifi TV, and even iFlix.
 Thus, this VPN could be a plus for you if you usually watch the media mentioned.